-The discovery of a new vulnerability as a result of this vulnerability research function may become input to the Incident Response service, Vulnerability Detection function (see sub-functions for Vulnerability Scanning and Vulnerability Penetration Testing).
+The discovery of a new vulnerability as a result of this vulnerability research function may become input to the Incident Response service, Vulnerability Detection function (see subfunctions for Vulnerability Scanning and Vulnerability Penetration Testing).

-Outcome: Identification of new vulnerabilities through research.
+Outcome: New vulnerabilities are identified through research.